 Terry is Board Chair, Quorum Health Corporation (NYSE:QHC), and Independent Board Member for Akorn, Inc. and Span-America Medical Systems, Inc. She attends Westminster Presbyterian Church.
 She is Founder and Board Chair of Westminster Home Connection.
 She is also Founder and past Board Chair of Nations Ministry Center.
 She is a trustee and member of the Executive Committee for Kharis Foundation.
 She received her degree from Middle Tennessee State University.

 Rev. Paul T. Roberts, Sr.

 Paul is the President of Johnson C. Smith Theological Seminary, one of the 10 theological schools of the Presbyterian Church (U.S.A.).
 Paul preaches and teaches nationally, and is a contributing writer for the Presbyterian Outlook.

 He is an advisory board member for the Macedonian Ministry of Atlanta.
 He received degrees from Princeton University and Johnson C. Smith Seminary, and is an Academic Fellow of the Ecumenical Institute at Bossey in Celilgny, Switzerland.

 Ruth Faith Santana-Grace

 Ruth is the Executive Presbyter of the Presbytery of Philadelphia.
-She serves the community and church as the Vice Chair of the Princeton Theological Seminary, Council on Theological Education panelist, and the Webb School of California Parent Liason.
+She serves the community and church as a member of the Princeton Theological Seminary board of trustees and as a Council Member of the Philadelphia Interfaith Center of Greater Philadelphia.

 Santana-Grace served as Executive Presbyter of the San Gabriel Presbytery (California – 2004-2014).
 She is also a past member of the San Francisco Theological Seminary Strategic Team and former Council on Theological Education panelist.
-She holds degrees from the College of New Rochelle, an M.P.A. from the Baruch College, and an M.Div. from the Princeton Theological Seminary.
+She holds degrees from the College of New Rochelle (B.A.), Baruch College (M.P.A.), and Princeton Theological Seminary (M.Div.).

 David is a Technology Leasing Specialist at TCF Bank/Winthrop Resources.
 He attends the Lafayette-Orinda Presbyterian Church (LOPC).
 He is a member of the PC(USA) Mission Development Resources Committee and the Santa Barbara Presbytery, and chairs the San Francisco Presbytery Property and Finance Committee.